sranegar/sranegar/README.md

 * Learning React Redux for state management
 * Recently designed and developed my own MP3 player app using a RESTful API server & SPA client in React.js
 * Tutored kids from ages 7-14 in game development at <a href="https://www.codeninjas.com/" src="Code Ninjas">Code Ninjas</a>
-* Background in graphic design, interior design, and web design.
+* Background in graphic design, interior design, and web design

 <hr>